lars-frogner/OpenBabyMonitor/README.md

 ## Equipment

 * A Raspberry Pi computer, preferably a [Raspberry Pi Zero W](https://www.raspberrypi.com/products/raspberry-pi-zero-w/), which is priced at around $10.
 The non-W version of the Pi Zero will not do, as it does not have an inbuilt network adapter.
-Other, more powerful but pricier models like the [Zero 2 W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/), [3B/3B+](https://www.raspberrypi.com/products/raspberry-pi-3-model-b-plus/) or [4B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) should also work.
+Other, more powerful but pricier models like the [Zero 2 W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/), [3B/3B+](https://www.raspberrypi.com/products/raspberry-pi-3-model-b-plus/) or [4B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) can also be used.
 * A MicroSD card with at least 8 GB of storage.
 * A [5.1V  power supply with Micro USB plug](https://www.raspberrypi.com/products/micro-usb-power-supply/) for Pi Zero 1/2 or Pi 3, or [with USB-C plug](https://www.raspberrypi.com/products/type-c-power-supply/) for Pi 4.
 These also cost around $10.
 To avoid the need for a wall outlet, a 5V power bank with an appropriate cable can be used instead.
 * A case for the Pi, e.g. [this](https://www.raspberrypi.com/products/raspberry-pi-zero-case/) for Pi Zero, [this](https://www.raspberrypi.com/products/raspberry-pi-3-case/) for Pi 3B or [this](https://www.raspberrypi.com/products/raspberry-pi-4-case/) for Pi 4B.
 These official cases cost around $6.
 Note that the Zero models have a smaller form factor, and unlike for the non-Zero models their official case comes with a convenient mount and hole for the [Pi Camera](https://www.raspberrypi.com/products/camera-module-v2/).